darrenldl/blockyarchive/RSBX_SPECS.md

 - Output sequence number of the blocks to log

 ## Sort workflow
+Metadata block is valid if
+- Metadata block validity criteria are satisfied(see **Block handling in general** above)
+- Version and uid matches reference block(see below)

+Data block is valid if and only if
+- Basic block validity criteria are satisfied(see **Block handling in general** above)
+- Version and uid matches reference block(see below)

+1. A reference block is retrieved first and is used for guidance on alignment, version, and uid(see **Finding reference block** procedure specified above)
-1. Read block from input file sequentailly, and write to position calculated from sequence number, block size and burst error resistance level to output file
+2. Read block from input file sequentailly, and write to position calculated from sequence number, block size and burst error resistance level to output file
 - The burst error resistance level by default is guessed using the **Guessing burst error resistance level** procedure specified above
 - The first metadata block is used for all metadata blocks in output container
 - The last valid data block is used for each sequence number